haiwera-silk-cd/magento-devdocs/guides/v2.0/comp-mgr/upgrader/upgrade-main-pg.md

 1. From the **Magento Core 组件** list, click the core component version to which to upgrade.

-	For example, to upgrade to the latest version, click the one with **(latest)** in the name as the following figure shows.
+	例如， to upgrade to the latest version, click the one with **(latest)** in the name as the following figure shows.

 	<img src="{{ site.baseurl }}/common/images/upgr_step1_core-ver.png" alt="Select the version of Magento core 组件 to which to upgrade">